-- Review of BMP: One new facility has been added to the list.
-VAR10L664, Valley CDJR Dealership with a Part B: Bioretention 1.
+- Review of BMP: One new facility has been added to the list, it is part of a common plan.
+VAR10I570, Towns on Imperial Section 4with a Part B: Bioretention 1.
 This BMP is in the SWCGP database, along with in-house records. - Program Plan Revisions: Program Plan changes are not needed at this time